serenorg/serendb/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

 ## Summary
-A design for a storage system that allows storage of files required to make Neon's Endpoints have a better experience at or after a reboot.
+A design for a storage system that allows storage of files required to make SerenDB's Endpoints have a better experience at or after a reboot.

 ## Motivation
-Several systems inside PostgreSQL (and Neon) need some persistent storage for optimal workings across reboots and restarts, but still work without.
+Several systems inside PostgreSQL (and SerenDB) need some persistent storage for optimal workings across reboots and restarts, but still work without.
 Examples are the query-level statistics files of `pg_stat_statements` in `pg_stat/pg_stat_statements.stat`, and `pg_prewarm`'s `autoprewarm.blocks`.